WAN Design Requirements

 Feature Design of Dynamic Multipoint VPN

-The Dynamic Multipoint VPN (DMVPN) feature combines GRE tunnels, IPsec encryption, and NHRP routing to provide users ease of configuration via crypto profiles–which override the requirement for defining static crypto maps–and dynamic discovery of tunnel endpoints.
+The Dynamic Multipoint VPN (DMVPN) feature combines GRE tunnels, IPsec encryption, and NHRP routing to provide users with ease of configuration via crypto profiles—which override the requirement for defining static crypto maps—and dynamic discovery of tunnel endpoints.

 This feature relies on the following two Cisco-enhanced standard technologies: